 You will need to contact all your teachers via email to let them know of your absence and to check what work will need to be completed in your absence.
-You should also "cc in" sixthformadmin@farmors.gloucs.uk, your tutor, a parent and Mrs Shipman.
-You can use the email template that was sent to you at the beginning of the year.
+You should also "cc in" sixthformadmin@farmors.gloucs.uk, your tutor and your parent/guardian.
 The full list of staff contact email addresses can be found here Staff Email Addresses.
-I'm presuming you no longer need to be copied into absence emails?

-Can I go out of school during the school day.
+Can I go out of school during the school day?

-You may leave the premises during the day as long it is not during one of your timetabled sessions.
-You MUST sign in and out when you leave and return
+You may leave the premises during the day as long it is not during one of your timetabled sessions, including your study sessions.
+You MUST sign in and out when you leave and return.